isabella232/limitless-flows-blueprint/blueprint/index.md

 ![Send response block](images/022.png "Send response block")

-- ***Case 2*** - The expert has expressed an opinion they believe the conversation is complete and this event is detected via the Limitless GigCX update type = ‘cust\_confirmation’.
+- ***Case 2*** - The expert has expressed that they believe the conversation is complete, and this event is detected via the Limitless GigCX update type = ‘cust\_confirmation’.
 If a CSAT has not been sent, the event triggers a CSAT link (shortened via a data action) to send to the customer.

 ![Confirmation of CSAT](images/023.png "Confirmation of CSAT")